SphereDeFi/sphere-docs/docs/Understanding Preon/PSM.md

+---
+sidebar_position: 5
+---

 # PSM

 Peg Stability Module

 ## What is a PSM?